wrental/wrental.github.io/docs/index.md

 title: home
 layout: default
 ---
-# welcome to my wrensite
+## welcome to my wrensite
-currently at: /index.md
+the (eventual) place for all things me.
+pics, posts, blogs, projects, and more.